arpit017/Reachhub-Frontend/README.md

 #Backend-->

-Here is a swagger documnetation for better undersating of api endpints -> https://reachhub-l2zo.onrender.com/api-docs/
+Here is a swagger documnetation for better undersating of api endpints -> https://reachhub-l2zo.onrender.com/api-docs/ Might take few seconds to start as it is deployed on render.

 Security Measures -->
 1. Validation has been applied i.e if a existing users tries to signup, it will show user already in use or email/password is incorrect it will show inavlid credentials.